THE SIMPLEST RADIO TELESCOPE...

 3 cm, but that occurs on all the frequencies.
 The light radiation is the same thing,

-think of the color that takes a piece of metal when you heat it: the brown one... with the red...
+think of the color that has a piece of metal when you heat it: from brown ... red...

-with the yellow... with white is similar.
-It is the thermal radiation of the universe.
+yellow... to bright white , it is similar.
+YOU just began in measuring the thermal radiation of the universe.

 A receiver measures the thermal radiation of all that surrounds us, it measures the remote